 Day 09: Lho to Sama Gaun, 3530m, 5 hours

-We will start after a warm breakfast at Lho.
+We will start after a warm breakfast at Lho on the ninth day of the Manaslu Circuit Trek Itinerary.
 The trail climbs steadily up through a forest towards Shyala.
 In Shyala, there are woods and stone houses.
 The vistas of snowy mountains from Shyala are alluring.

 From Shyala, we walk through the sloppy trail towards Samagaon.
 Before reaching Samagaon, we will walk across a nice flat area with Yak pastures.

 Samagaon is a lovely village.
 Here, all the houses neighbors each other in a row.
 The village sits on a small river bank.
 The houses have nice courtyards.
 There are fields on both sides of the village.

 Samagaon is the closest village to Manaslu Base Camp.

 Day 10: Acclimatization Day at Sama Gaun, Hike to Manaslu Base Camp and Return

 At Sama Gaun, we will spend an acclimatization day.
 It is necessary to adapt gradually with thin air during treks in mountains.
 We will walk from Sama Gaun to Manaslu Base Camp for an acclimatization hike.
 Some trekkers hike to Pung Gyen Gompa also.
 Today is an amazing day.

 Day 11: Sama Gaun to Samdo, 3690 meters, 3 hours

 Today, we will walk from Sama Gaun to Samdo.
 Today, we will have a short and easy walk.
 We will gain an altitude of 355 meters.